Netruk44/miniply-swift/readme.md

 ## Installation

+> [!WARNING]
-> **Warning**: These instructions are untested.
+> These instructions are untested.
 Please let me know if you encounter any issues.

 You can install `miniply-swift` using the Swift Package Manager.
 Add the following to your `Package.swift` file: